graphql/graphql-spec/spec/Section 2 -- Language.md

 #### Interface

-InterfaceTypeDefinition : interface Name { FieldDefinition+ }
+InterfaceTypeDefinition : interface Name Directives? { FieldDefinition+ }

 Interface types, similarly to Object types represent a list of named fields.
 Interface types are used as the type of a field when one of many possible Object